 However, as the 2017 Future of Financial Reporting survey indicates, many finance functions are aware of this problem, yet continue to build their reporting processes on unstable foundations.
-Compiling, reporting, and analyzing business data is manual, repetitive, and error-prone work for many organizations.
+Compiling, reporting, and analysing business data is manual, repetitive, and error-prone work for many organisations.
 Incorrect data permeates and taints the whole reporting cycle.

 According to the report:

 - Half of the 900+ senior finance professionals surveyed worry that not all documents and disclosures are updated with the latest changes to accounts